ZHEQIUSHUI/gender-age-estimation-mxnet-cpp/README.md

 but...the gender-estimation is low accuracy both that,maybe the reason is i have not did alignment face,cause i was failed...

+if you want to change the estimation method,you just only need to modify the include head file. they have same api

 ## Model

 [deepinsight](https://github.com/deepinsight/insightface/tree/master/gender-age):